 When a bank levy hits, it triggers a whirlwind of questions, most frantically: how do I end and remove it?
 Once a bank levy is placed on your account, there isn’t anything you can do to forego payment of your debts, but you do have options for financial recovery.
-Below are the first three steps to remove a bank levy.
+Below are the first three steps for removing a bank levy.

 First and foremost, a bank levy is a result of a debt.
 As soon as you receive the notice, the contents of your bank account now belong to the owner of the judgement obtained.
 A bank levy is a particular kind of fund withhold; it is different from a wage garnishment, in that the collector has possession of the funds in your bank account, as opposed to access to the funds in your paycheck.
 If you owe $5,000 and have $10,000, the amount you owe will be withdrawn. if you owe more, the levy will continue until the debt is paid.
 This hold on your account may impair your ability to pay your bills for a long period of time, depending on how much you owe and how quickly your income can pay off this debt.